Packard Bell Statesman: Hardware

 The first two models, the 200M and 200C, used the Cyrix Cx486SLC.
-This was Cyrix's first processor, which was actually a 386SX with on-board L1 cache and 486 instructions, being known as a "hybrid chip".
+This was Cyrix's first processor, which was a 386SX pin-compatible chip with on-board L1 cache and 486 instructions, being known as a "hybrid chip".
 The processor was clocked at 33 MHz and had 1 KB of L1 cache.
 It was a 16-bit processor and was pin compatible with the Intel 80386SX.
 On the bottom of the unit, the motherboard had an empty socket for a Cyrix FasMath co-processor, which could improve floating-point math performance.

 The 200M and 200C plus models had a Cyrix Cx486SLC2 clocked at 50 MHz, which was 50% faster than the original 486SLC.
 The SLC2 similarly had 1 KB of on-board cache and was pin compatible with the previous model.